Prices incl. VAT (19%), where applicable. plus Shipping Costs * Detailed Information about delivery, customs and packaging.

 Delivery time: 3-5 days (details in shipping costs)

 Each and every skein is a truly handmade product – from the handdyed skein to the yarnband and label design.
-We take great care in taking/editing the pictures of your products so they look as close to reality as possible – but please note that these are “catalogue pictures”, we don’t take pictures of each and every single skein of yarn but try to do our best to represent the colorway and it’s varieties in the photos we use (the representation obviously also depends on your screen/computer).
+We take great care in taking/editing the pictures of our products so they look as close to reality as possible – but please note that these are “catalogue pictures”, we don’t take pictures of each and every single skein of yarn but try to do our best to represent the colorway and it’s varieties in the photos we use (the representation obviously also depends on your screen/computer).

 I dye in increments of 2-4 skeins per pot, so please make sure to attach a note with your order if you want to use your yarn for projects that use more than 1 skein per colorway, so I can make sure that those skeins come from the same dye batch.
 Depending on your gauge, pooling might still be possible, although I try my best to prevent that from happening with my dyeing techniques.
-I highly recommend alternating your skeins for mulitple skein-projects!
+I highly recommend alternating your skeins for multiple skein-projects!

 For best results and long wear I recommend handwashing your knitted items – in cold to max. lukewarm water with wool wash.
 Lay flat to dry.